sparkfun/SparkFun_RTK_Torch/docs/hardware_overview.md

 ## Power / USB

-The human interface to the Torch is simplistic by design: there is only one button and one USB port.
-There are three LEDs.
+The human interface to the RTK Torch is simplistic by design!
+There is only one button, one USB port, and three LEDs.

 ![RTK Torch Button and LEDs](RTK-Torch_Buttons_Front.png)